canopas/splito/CONTRIBUTING.md

 ## License

-By contributing to GroupTrack, you agree that your contributions will be licensed under its Apache License, Version 2.0.
+By contributing to Splito, you agree that your contributions will be licensed under its Apache License, Version 2.0.
 See the LICENSE file for details.